dfsp-spirit/freesurfer_parallel_scripts/README.md

 * First convert the raw DICOM files to NIFTI format using [dcm2nii](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage).
   - Note: If you have `.nii.gz` files, make sure to extract them to get `.nii` files.
   - Note: You may have more than one structural scan per subject at this time (e.g., if the first one was aborted or looked bad during scanning).
-That is fine, you have to pre-process both with FreeSurfer to decide which one to use.
+That is fine, you have to pre-process both with FreeSurfer first to decide which one to use later.
 * Use the script [cross-sectional/preproc_reconall_parallel.bash](./cross-sectional/preproc_reconall_parallel.bash) from this repository to run recon-all for all NIFTI files in parallel.
   - Note: If you have TSE (or t2-weighted) files in addition to t1-weighted files, please adapt the [cross-sectional/preproc_reconall_single_subject.bash](https://github.com/dfsp-spirit/freesurfer_parallel_scripts/blob/main/cross-sectional/preproc_reconall_single_subject.bash) script to make sure they are used during pre-processing.
 * If you want to add a global brain measure (like total brain volume) as a covariate during modeling later, run the script [tools/extract_total_brain_measures.bash](./tools/extract_total_brain_measures.bash) to compute the measures for all subjects.